 We first met Rock in Episode 2.
 With her really strong anime aesthetic, it was a bit hard to know what to expect from Rock, but she’s got loads of personality and looks really comfortable on stage.
 She got a raw deal in Episode 4 and was eliminated when she lost the lip-sync to Brita.

 A theatre queen, Sherry Pie has landed in some hot water before even hitting our screens.
-We first met Sherry in Episode 2 where she made it into the Top 2.
-She backed that up by winning Episode 3 and was safe in Episode 4.
-Episode 5, she won again.
-Episode 6, she was Top 3.
-We know that Sherry has been disqualified from the competition and won’t be appearing in the – yet to be filmed – final episode, but we don’t know how far she made it in the pre-recorded stage of the competition.
+We first met Sherry in Episode 2 where she made it into the Top 2 and she’s continued to perform strongly since then.
+Sherry made it to the Top 4 but wasn’t included in the filming of the Grand Finale.
 Cancelled before the show even gets going – a new record!

 The winner of Episode 1, Widow is a performer with personality for days.
 She’s started strong and was fairly solid throughout the competition.
 However, Episode 9 was the end of the road when she lost a lip-sync to Jackie.

-There’s some serious fire-power on the judging panel this season.
+There’s been some serious fire-power on the judging panel this season.